buhowski/react-typescript/public/text-data/vision/VisionEN.md

 ## Preface

-I want to create a corporation to develop areas close to my worldview: magazine, media, film, the video game industry, and the IT sector.
-These fields inspire, provide space for ideas, are underdeveloped locally, but have high profit potential.
+I want to create a corporation to develop areas close to my worldview: a magazine, media, film, the gaming industry, and the IT sector.
+These are areas that inspire me, offer space for new ideas, are underdeveloped locally, yet have significant profit potential.

-My individual projects are steps toward this goal.
-I plan to monetize them and reinvest the profits into my own technologies, opening opportunities for like-minded people.
+My separate projects are steps toward this goal.
+I plan to monetize them and reinvest the profits into my own technologies, creating opportunities for like-minded people.

-I am also looking for those who can help bring these ideas to life and with whom I can combine efforts and shared interests for partnership.
+I am also looking for those who can help implement these ideas and with whom I can unite efforts and interests for a partnership.

-Project presentations are available in the navigation, and below is the corporation plan.
+Project presentations are available in the navigation, and below is the corporation's plan.

 [mobile-slider]